Types of Indian Railways Trains

 Antyodaya Express

-Antyodaya Express had started its operations on 4 March 2017.
+Antyodaya Express started its operations on March 4, 2017.
 These trains are completely unreserved and run on crowded routes to ease congestion.
-You don't need to reserve a ticket in advance, buy the ticket whenever you want to board the train.
+You don't need to reserve a ticket in advance; buy the ticket whenever you want to board the train.

 Passenger Trains

-Passenger trains offer economical train travel to the Indian train passengers.
+Passenger trains offer economical train travel to Indian train passengers.
 It connects small towns, villages, and cities to metropolitan cities.
-Passenger trains halt at almost every station on the route and can run at the max speed of 40–80 km/h.
+Passenger trains halt at almost every station on the route and can run at a maximum speed of 40–80 km/h.

 Garib Rath Express

-Garib Rath Express Trains are series of economical air-conditioned long-distance trains which offer train travel at affordable fare.
-Passengers gets AC chair car seating facility only as there are no berths in Garib Rath trains.
-These trains runs at the top speed of 130 km/h.
+Garib Rath Express Trains are a series of economical, air-conditioned long-distance trains that offer train travel at an affordable fare.
+Passengers get AC chair car seating only as there are no berths in Garib Rath trains.
+These trains run at a top speed of 130 km/h.

 Double Decker Express

-Double Decker Express trains are superfast express trains for day time travel which offer bi-level seating accommodation to the Indian Train passengers.
+Double Decker Express trains are superfast express trains for daytime travel that offer bi-level seating accommodations to Indian train passengers.

 Uday Express

-Uday Express are fully air-conditioned double-decker trains for business travelers with a seating capacity of 120 per coach.
-Uday Express can run at the top speed of 110 km/h.
+Uday Express trains are fully air-conditioned double-decker trains for business travelers, with a seating capacity of 120 per coach.
+The Uday Express can run at a top speed of 110 km/h.

 Jan Shatabdi Express

-Jan Shatabdi Express trains are a more affordable version of the Shatabdi Express.
-It runs at the top speed of 130 km/h and like Shatabdi, it also completes its journey on the same day.
-Jan Shatabdi trains offer AC and Non-AC seating facilities.
+The Jan Shatabdi Express trains are a more affordable version of the Shatabdi Express.
+It runs at a top speed of 130 km/h, and like Shatabdi, it also completes its journey on the same day.
+Jan Shatabdi trains offer AC and non-AC seating facilities.

 Sampark Kranti Express

-Sampark Kranti Express trains are Non-AC high-speed express trains that connect the capital of India to other major cities of the country.
-It runs at the top of 130 km/h and stops at major stations only.
+Sampark Kranti Express trains are non-AC high-speed express trains that connect the capital of India to other major cities in the country.
+It runs at a top speed of 130 km/h and stops at major stations only.

 Suvidha Express

-Suvidha Express is a series of premium express trains that follows dynamic fare pricing.
-You can book the ticket for these trains only through IRCTC.
-The advance reservation period for Suvidha trains is 15 days and only confirmed tickets will be booked.
+Suvidha Express is a series of premium express trains that follow dynamic fare pricing.
+You can book the tickets for these trains only through IRCTC.
+The advance reservation period for Suvidha trains is 15 days, and only confirmed tickets will be booked.
 You are not allowed to cancel your e-tickets.

 AC Express

-AC Express trains are completely air-conditioned high-speed trains that connect various important cities of the country.
-It takes limited stops and can run at the top speed of 130 km/h.
+AC Express trains are completely air-conditioned high-speed trains that connect various important cities in the country.
+It takes limited stops and can run at a top speed of 130 km/h.

 Mail Express Trains

-Express/Mail trains halt at only major stations, unlike passenger trains it doesn't stop at all the stations on the route.
-Express trains can run at the speed of 130 km/h.
+Express and mail trains halt at only major stations; unlike passenger trains, they don't stop at all the stations on the route.
+Express trains can run at a speed of 130 km/h.

 Superfast Express

 Superfast trains make fewer stoppages than ordinary passenger trains.
-Superfast trains can run at the max permissible speed of 160 km/h.
+Superfast trains can run at the maximum permissible speed of 160 km/h.
 The superfast surcharge will be added to the tickets for these trains.

 AC Superfast Trains